- Academic Appeals

 A decision-maker or the ADFG Office will often be able to decide whether to grant (in part or whole) or deny the requested accommodation without further consultation or information.
 Decisions will be guided by the University’s legal obligations under the Ontario Human Rights Code and the Accessibility for Ontarians with Disabilities Act.

 On occasion, however, a decision-maker may require additional information prior to deciding on the accommodation request.
-These include, but are not limited to, instances where the requested accommodation is complex or novel, or where it will have a material prejudicial impact on the adverse party or the decision-maker’s ability to conduct the hearing.
+These circumstances include, but are not limited to, instances where the requested accommodation is complex or novel, or where it will have a material prejudicial impact on the adverse party or the decision-maker’s ability to conduct the hearing.

 Where a decision-maker determines it is necessary, they may direct the individual requesting the accommodation to engage with one of the following offices, depending on the status of the individual requesting the accommodation: